wuolong/wuolong.github.io/README.md

 easy although it is surprisingly hard to find a clear instruction.

 - Register a free account on Github.
 - Start a new repository, name it *username.github.io* which will be the URL for the website.
-There is a choice of making the repository public or private, if the former, the URL is visible by the public, although only "collaborators" can edit the pages.
+  - There is a choice of making the repository public or private.
+If the former, the URL is visible by the public, although only "collaborators" can edit the pages.
+  - One can also pick a theme for the rendered HTML pages.
 - Check yes to automatically generate a `README.md` file, which will be the starting webpage.
 - Checkout the repository to the computer.
 Note that as a public repository, a